Kirill-ZG/IAD_Minor/4th_semester/HW_1_generative_neural_networks/About_HW_1.md

-Here I wrote conditional WGAN from scratch and trained it to generate fotons and adrons.
-Also I compared it with simple diffusion model
+Here I wrote conditional WGAN from scratch and trained it to generate images of photons and hadrons as they appear on the MAGIC telescope (Major Atmospheric Gamma Imaging Cherenkov Telescope).
+Also I compared its results with simple diffusion model